Headteacher and Designated Safeguarding Lead

 Mrs Helen Cullen

-Sports and Exercise Science with Human Biology, Designated Safeguarding Lead
+Sports and Exercise Science with Human Biology

 Mrs Cullen was educated at Leweston School in Sherborne before studying a degree in Sports and Exercise Science with Human Biology.
 She completed her PGCE at St Luke’s, Exeter University.
-With a teaching career based in the South West, Mrs Cullen has worked in schools in both Devon and Somerset, starting her career as a PE teacher before quickly progressing to middle leadership positions including Head of Year and Head of PE.
+With a teaching career based in the South West, Mrs Cullen has worked in schools in both Devon and Somerset, starting her career as a PE teacher before quickly progressing to middle leadership positions, including Head of Year and Head of PE.

-Mrs Cullen is delighted to be leading the school & staff at Sexey’s and will be further developing the strong reputation that Sexey’s has for being a highly successful State Boarding school, with strong GCSE and A level results.
+Mrs Cullen is delighted to be leading the school and staff at Sexey’s and will be further developing the strong reputation that Sexey’s has for being a highly successful State Boarding school, with strong GCSE and A level results.

-Assistant Headteacher - Curriculum, Data and Standards
+Deputy Headteacher - Curriculum, Data and Standards

 Mr Ross Dalzell